swishlabsco/botcheck_chrome_extension/README.md

 ## Architecture

 The extension injects various Vue components into twitter, as well as one Vuex store.
-Only content scripts are used, as the only required browser feature is storage.
+Mostly content scripts are used, with a single background script being used to listen for authentication.

+When the background script detects that the user was authenticated, it stores the API key, and the content scripts detect that change.
+This means at the moment there is no need for sending messages between content and background scripts.

 ## Running Eslint